marcopeereboom/haste/README.md

 ### Performing Hashing / Mining

-The midstate is then passed to the device code.
+The midstate is then passed to the hashing code that runs on the device.
 Mining is performed by incrementing the nonce and the device code currently returns whenever a difficulty 1 share is found.
-The target is checked by the mining program and false positives below target are discarded and hashing resumes.
+The returned value is then checked against the mining target.

-If a valid solution above target is found then the share is prepared and submitted.
+### Validating Work

+The stratum difficulty is converted to a standard mining target by taking the highest allowed proof-of-work value that a Decred block can have and dividing that value by the stratum difficulty.
+The value for the main network is 2^224 - 1 and the value for the test network is 2^232 - 1.

+The block header template generated above is then copied and modified to construct a finalized block header.
+This is done by overwriting the timestamp using the Ntime from the current job and the nonce found from the device.
+A hash of the finalized block header is then taken and compared to the difficulty target.

+If the hash of the finalized block header is below target then the share is submitted to the stratum server for validation.
+Otherwise the false positive is discarded, work is possibly updated, and hashing resumes.

 #### **TODO** Explain conversion from stratum difficulty to target somewhere.